Videos and text by TIM FAULKNER/ecoRI News staff

 The vote confirmed critics' suspicions that the Town Council struck a private deal with Invenergy Thermal Development LLC to allow the natural-gas project to move forward and that the Town Council’s public objection to the project was a charade.

 Opponents shouted “rigged” and “shame on you” as the vote was taken.
-Many preferred that the tax deal happen only after the state Energy Facilities Siting Board (EFSB) approves or denies the natural-gas/diesel facility.
+Many preferred that the tax deal happen only after the state Energy Facility Siting Board (EFSB) approves or denies the natural-gas/diesel facility.
 Several critics said the Town Council should at least wait until after Election Day, when up to three council seats will have new members, some of whom would likely oppose the tax deal.

 The Town Council, however, didn't address those concerns, much less talk at the Nov.
 3 special meeting.
 Town attorney Michael McElroy was the sole town official to address the tax treaty, outlining a dozen reasons why the Town Council should approve the tax treaty for the Clear River Energy Center, which he described as a “polluting monster.”

 “I strongly believe that in order to maximize our chances of killing the proposed plant, our focus must be on putting the strongest possible case against the plant at the EFSB hearings,” McElroy said.

 If passed, a $2.92 million upfront fee, he said, would commence in January, well before the power plant’s 2019 completion date.
 The money, he said, could be spent on opposing the energy project and, if necessary, on an appeal at the state Supreme Court.
 Money, McElroy said, will be needed to oppose Invenergy’s 19 expert witnesses who will testify in favor of the project before the EFSB.